Turfnerf/Ameliorate/README.md

 8. TNT - four instead of one
 9. Arrow - eight instead of four

+New Recipes
+1. Deepslate & Blackstone - can craft dispenser, dropper, lever, observer, and piston.
+2. Coral - can be crafted into their respective block versions, both coral and coral fan can be turned into dye.
+3. Wool - wool of any color can be crafted into other colors.
+4. Gunpowder - netherwart and coal or charcoal
+5. Coal & Charcoal - can craft black dye
+6. Four Chests - eight logs
+7. Three Leather - saddle
+8. Four String - wool
+9. Cobweb - two strings and two slimeballs
+10. Tuff - two andesite and two basalt
+11. Sugar - four sweet berries

+Block output:
+1. Clay Block - can craft four clay
+2. Glowstone Block - can craft four glowstone dust
+3. Honeycomb Block - can craft four honeycomb
+4. Mangrove Root - can craft four sticks
+5. Prismarine Block - can craft four prismarine shards
+6. Prismarine Bricks - can craft three prismarine shards
+7. Sea Lantern - can craft five prismarine crystals
+8. Quartz Block - can craft four quartz
+9. Snow Block - can craft four snowballs

+Furnace output:
+1. Bucket of Powder Snow - cooked into a water bucket
+2. Deadbush - saplings of all trees can be cooked into deadbushes
+3. Short Grass - cooked into short dry grass
+4. Tall Grass - cooked into tall dry grass
+5. Sweet Berries - cooked into sugar

 ---

 Features
--	New interactions added by the add-on.
+-	New interactions have been added for easier terraforming and immersion.
+From easier pathmaking to block-projectile reactions.
-1. Block Interaction: grass paths can be turned into dirt by using a shovel, the same goes for farmland.
+1. Grass Paths can be turned into dirt by using a shovel, the same goes for the new paths added, just with their block counterpart.
+2. Farmland can be reverted into dirt using a hoe or dirt.
+3. Crimson Nylium, warped nylium, and their paths can be turned into netherrack using a hoe.
+4. Using a water bottle, splash water bottle, or lingering water bottle on dry farmland will transform it into wet farmland.
-2. Projectile Reaction: campfires can be extinguished with a thrown snowball or wind charge.
-Gravel has a chance to turn into sand when struck by a wind charge (0.3).
+5. Campfires can be extinguished with a thrown snowball or wind charge.
+6. Gravel has a chance to turn into sand when struck by a wind charge (0.3 chance).

+End of Changelog
 ---